MBmasher/osu-calc/README.md

 # Usage

 This program is written in python and requires version 2.7.

-To use, just open the gui.py file.
+This branch contains my tests for changes to flashlight pp.

+Opening gui.py will allow you to pick a map and return current pp and pp with my proposed flashlight change.

+Opening profile_gui.py will allow you to recalculate a user's profile with my proposed flashlight changes.
+To choose a user, change the username in profile_gui.py (I am lazy!!!)